-The fair values for all of the Company's financial instruments owned are based on unadjusted quoted prices in active markets and are classified in level 1 of the fair value hierarchy.
+The fair values for all of the Company's financial instruments and secured financings are based on unadjusted quoted prices in active markets and are classified in level 1 of the fair value hierarchy.

-Financial Instruments Owned
+Financial Instruments

-As of June 2021, the Company's financial instruments owned consisted of \$13.7 million of equity securities, all of which were classified as level 1.
+As of June 2022, the Company's financial instruments consisted of \$370.0 million of equity securities, all of which were classified as level 1 within the fair value hierarchy.
 The Company's equity securities, which are held to facilitate client activity, include public equities and exchange-traded funds.